wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/111880191-8c1cb980-896f-11eb-9c8b-86d556a46843.png"><img width="1165" alt="azure-portal-dark-2330x1246" src="https://user-images.githubusercontent.com/300046/111880191-8c1cb980-896f-11eb-9c8b-86d556a46843.png"></a>

+   ### GUI Navigation Hubs, Panes, Blades

+   DEFINITION: A <strong>Hub</strong> is a category for navigation within the left Azure Portal menu that is opened by clicking the upper-left accordion icon alt.

+   Panes that appear on the right are called "blades".
+   A <strong>Blade</strong> is a portion of the page that pops up as you navigate in the portal.
+(Note: A Blade is <strong>contextual</strong> and tied to your navigation.
+This will become more intuitive as you use the portal.)

+   Opening a series of blades is called a <strong>journey</strong>.

    ### Dock hamburger menu

 0. Click the "hamburger" (home) icon at the upper-left corner for English descriptions of each icon on the left edge.